 Simple English definitions for legal terms

-Read a random definition: business agent
+Read a random definition: contributing cause

 Feasant: An old-fashioned word that means doing or causing something.
 When we say "damage feasant," it means causing harm to someone's land by letting animals trespass and eat the crops or trample the grass.
 In the past, the owner of the damaged land could take the animals and keep them until the owner of the animals paid for the damage.
 This word was first used a long time ago during the reign of King Edward III.